This is a list of

 England, one of the many recordings made by Alan Lomax.
 It has also

-and there is also another good version by Gloria Jeffries with guitar, both of which you can hear on YouTube.
-As much
+and there is also another good version by Gloria Jeffries with guitar, both of which you can hear on YouTube and they sound really great.

 21. Corn Rigs are Bonnie